Alvearie/HRI/processflow.md

 If the Data Integrator encounters an error after creating a batch in step 2 earlier in this topic, the integrator can send a request to the Management API to **terminate** the batch.
 Then, the Management API writes a batch notification message  to the associated notification topic, and the Data Consumer receives it.

 ### Interleaved batches
-Health Record Ingestion does not prevent the Data Integrator from writing multiple batches into the same topic at the same time.
+The Health Record Ingestion service does not prevent the Data Integrator from writing multiple batches into the same topic at the same time.
 Each record has a header value that specifies the ["batchId"](glossary.md#batch-id), which is returned from the Management API, so the Data Consumer can distinguish each one.

-To review a batchId in the Management API on GitHub, click [here](https://github.com/Alvearie/hri-api-spec/tree/master/management-api/management.yml#L36).
+To learn more, click [here](https://github.com/Alvearie/hri-api-spec/tree/master/management-api/management.yml#L36).

-In practice, the Data Integrator can only write one batch at a time.
+Generally, Data Integrators only write one batch at a time, but this should not be relied upon.
 As needed, additional input topics can be created to prevent the interleaving of batches or data types.

 **Note:** Generally, **Kafka performs better with a small number of large topics**.